Mandurah line: History

-Route planning
+Route selection

-In February 1989, ahead of the state election that year and amidst planning for the Northern Suburbs Railway, now known as the Yanchep line, the state government announced that it was investigating building a railway line to Rockingham or Mandurah.
-Later that year, the South West Rapid Transit Study was formed with a steering committee consisting of people from the Department of Transport, Main Roads Department, Department of Planning and Urban Development, Transperth, and Westrail.
-The committee released a report in 1990 outlining two route options: an extension of the Fremantle line or a branch off the Armadale line at Kenwick, both of which made use of freight rail alignments.
-The premier of Western Australia, Carmen Lawrence, announced in February 1992 that the Fremantle option had been chosen.
+In February 1989, ahead of that year's state election, the Government of Western Australia announced it was investigating the construction of a railway line from Perth to Rockingham or Mandurah.
+At the time, planning was underway for the Northern Suburbs Railway, now known as the Yanchep line.
+Later that year, the South West Rapid Transit Study was formed; its steering committee consisted of representatives from the Department of Transport, the Main Roads Department, the Department of Planning and Urban Development, Transperth and Westrail.
+In 1990, the committee released a report outlining two route options: an extension of the Fremantle line or a branch off the Armadale line at Kenwick, both of which made use of freight rail corridors.
+The premier of Western Australia, Carmen Lawrence, announced in February 1992 the Fremantle option had been chosen.
 By this stage, bus rapid transit had been ruled out.
-The South West Area Transit (SWAT) Steering Committee was formed to consider rail based alternatives, such as light rail.
-It was announced that the Fremantle to Rockingham section would open in 1996 and the Rockingham to Mandurah section would open five years later.
+The South West Area Transit (SWAT) Steering Committee was formed to consider rail-based alternatives, such as light rail.
+The section between Fremantle and Rockingham was scheduled to open in 1996, with the Rockingham-to-Mandurah section opening five years later.
 Legislation to build the railway was introduced to the Parliament of Western Australia later that year.
-By January 1993, the SWAT Steering Committee had recommended to government that the rail line be an extension of the existing network, and not light rail.
+By January 1993, the SWAT Steering Committee had recommended to government the rail line should be an extension of the existing network, and not light rail.

-Independently of the SWAT Steering Committee, a direct route from Perth to Mandurah via Thomsons Lake was investigated.
+Independently of the SWAT Steering Committee, Westrail investigated a direct route from Perth to Mandurah via Thomsons Lake at the behest of the Department of Planning and Urban Development.
 The Kwinana Freeway's median strip south of the Narrows Bridge was considered too narrow compared to that of the Mitchell Freeway, where the Northern Suburbs Railway was constructed.
-An underground route from Perth to the Mount Henry Bridge was determined to cost about A$800 million, ruling out the direct route.
+An underground route from Perth to the Mount Henry Bridge was determined to cost about A$800 million, (Note: All currency totals are unadjusted for inflation.) which was considered too expensive.

-Following the 1993 state election, the new Liberal government deferred the construction of the railway to Mandurah, but continued planning.
-Further planning led to the Kenwick route becoming the preferred route, as its travel time to Perth was faster than the Fremantle route.
+Following the 1993 state election, the new Liberal government deferred the construction of the railway to Mandurah, but continued its planning.
+The Kenwick route became the preferred option because its travel time to Perth was shorter than that of the Fremantle route.
 The Kenwick route was reserved in the Metropolitan Region Scheme in December 1994.
-Ahead of the 1996 state election, Labor leader Geoff Gallop committed to building a railway line to Mandurah by 2005.
-He later promised to construct a railway line from Fremantle to Rockingham within four years, which would be extended to Mandurah if Labor won a second term in government.
-Transport Minister Eric Charlton instead promised the line would branch off the Armadale line at Kenwick.
+Ahead of the 1996 state election, Labor leader Geoff Gallop committed to building within four years a railway line from Fremantle to Rockingham that would be extended to Mandurah if Labor won a second term in government.
+Western Australia's Transport Minister Eric Charlton instead pledged the new line would branch off the Armadale line at Kenwick.